tracymiao111/Pipelined-CPU-Design/README.md

 ### MP4: Collaborative Project - Pipelined RISCV CPU
 - Collaborated with Dongming Liu & Elijah Ye (Good Teammates).
 - **Project Scope**: Design and implementation of a pipelined CPU based on the RISC-V architecture, showcasing teamwork and some advanced CPU design techniques including M-extension, fully parameterized cache, L2 unified cache and simple prefetching.
-More details could be find in **folder MP4**.
+More details could be find in **Competition-main**.